What Your Church Can Do To Support Foster Care

 Parenting is a hard job, and the foster parents in your community are no exception to that.
 Giving your parents (and kids!) a fun night out can alleviate some of the stress and allow foster parents time to recoup and go on much needed date nights.

-A parent’s night out event is also super easy to put on and can often be accomplished with the resources your church already has.
+A parent’s night out event is also super easy to put on and can often be accomplished with the resources your local church already has.
 Games, crafts, snacks!

 OUTREACH MINISTRY IN A BOX